Shalini-azh/GIS-Journey/README.md

 🌍 10 Largest Earthquakes (2000–2020)

-  My GitHub repository contains GIS learning files and outputs.
-  I started my learning journey with the Introduction to QGIS course by Spatial Thoughts (Ujaval Gandhi), under the guidance and advice of Ujaval Gandhi.
+  This repository contains my GIS learning files and outputs.
+I began my GIS learning journey with the Introduction to QGIS course by Spatial Thoughts (#Ujaval Gandhi), whose step-by-step methods guided me in building these maps.
-  His step-by-step methods helped me build these maps.
-My first project focuses on designing map layouts of the largest earthquakes that occurred between 2000 and 2020, ranked by fatalities.
+My first project focuses on designing map layouts of the 10 largest earthquakes between 2000 and 2020, ranked by fatalities.
+This project helped me practice cartographic design, data visualization, and effective use of QGIS for real-world datasets.

 📌 Project Overview